 Definition of Suffering

-The first way we suffer is when we don’t like what’s happening, or more accurately, we don’t like what we perceive is happening.
-Of course, our perceptions can easily be mistaken, especially when we are assuming what someone else is thinking or feeling.
 Whether our perception of what is happening is accurate or not, suffering comes when we believe the thought, “It shouldn’t be like this.”
-My husband might leave the dishes in the sink, and if I believe a thought that says he should have washed them, I’ll have an inner experience I might call “annoyance” or “agitation.”
-I’m suffering because what I believe should have happened is not what happened (it’s not reality).
+If my husband leaves dirty dishes in the sink when I explicitly asked him to wash them, and if I believe he should have washed them, I’ll have an inner experience I might call “annoyance” or “agitation.”
+I’m suffering because what I believe should be happening is not happening.
 Notice that if I didn’t believe he should have washed the dishes, I wouldn’t be suffering.
-My suffering has nothing to do with whether he did the dishes or not, but it has everything to do with if I believe he should have or not.
-Similarly, I might have an emotion arising within me (like anger), and, due to past conditioning, I believe the thought, “Anger is bad.
+My suffering has nothing to do with whether or not he did the dishes, but it has everything to do with if I believe he should have or not.
+Similarly, I might have an emotion arising within me (like anger), and, due to past conditioning, I believe the (probably unconscious) thought, “Anger is bad.
 I shouldn’t be feeling anger.”
-The result is an automatic repression of the emotion, a process often referred to as resistance, which is equivalent to suffering.
-(I will speak more about resistance a bit later.)
+The result is an automatic repression of the emotion.
+The inner experience we have when repressing emotion in this way will be some form of suffering.

-If you have been around the block in the self-help world, you have probably heard the all-too familiar, “What you resist, persists!”
+If you have been around the block in the self-help world, you’ve probably heard the all-too familiar, “What you resist, persists!”
 While this may be true, what is resistance exactly?
-Resistance, in my view, is equivalent to suffering in that it is the inner experience we have when we are in internal conflict with reality (perceived reality or Reality Itself).
-We could be resisting something happening outside of us (e.g., “I don’t like that my hubby didn’t do the dishes.”) or something happening within us (e.g., “I feel angry, and I don’t like to feel angry.”)
+Resistance, in my view, is equivalent to suffering.
+It is the inner experience we have when we are in internal conflict with “what is.”
+We could be resisting something happening outside of us (e.g., “I don’t like that my hubby didn’t do the dishes.”) or something happening within us (e.g., “I feel angry, and I shouldn’t feel angry.”)

-Now, I’d like to discuss an aspect of suffering you may not have thought much about.
-If we are suffering, we want it to stop.
+Now I’d like to highlight an aspect of suffering not often acknowledged.
+I said in the beginning of this post that we have choice in whether or not we suffer.
+From what I shared above, it may seem the choice would be to simply stop resisting “what is.”
+Indeed, an entire self-help industry has been built upon this premise.
+But here is something that is often overlooked or denied: If we are suffering, we want it to stop.
 That might seem obvious, but this is actually one of the most important breakthroughs I have ever had.
-Let me put it another way: intrinsic in the nature of suffering is the desire for it to stop.
+Let me put it another way: Intrinsic in the nature of suffering is the desire for it to stop.
 We have no choice in the matter.
 If we are suffering, we cannot talk ourselves out of wanting it to go away.
-No amount of contriving and affirming will make that desire disappear, even if we deny it.
-And when we try to affirm this desire away, we are simply adding yet another layer of resistance and suffering, compounding the issue.
+No amount of contriving and affirming will make that desire disappear.
+And when we try to make this desire go away — try to stop resisting — we are simply adding yet another layer of resistance (resisting our resistance), thus compounding the issue further.
 The desire for suffering to stop and the suffering itself are forever linked together.
-I call this the “cycle of suffering.”
-Being caught in this cycle feels like being caught in a gigantic feedback loop with the same information being regurgitated over and over.
-(By the way, this seems to be what’s actually happening from a physics standpoint: see Mind Candy: Theories and Explanations on my webpage.)
+I call this the “cycle of suffering” because being caught in this cycle feels like being caught in a gigantic feedback loop with the same information being regurgitated over and over.
 And what happens when we have a desire for the suffering to stop?
 We will try to find ways to make it end.
-We will search, seek, analyze, plan, experiment, cajole, beg, plead, and try just about anything to make it go away or “heal” it.
+We will search, seek, analyze, plan, experiment, cajole, beg, plead, and try just about anything to make it go away, “heal” it, or “transmute” it.
 Unfortunately, all of that searching is a part of the suffering itself.
-It cannot lead to anything other than suffering, even if the conditions themselves shift and morph into other forms.
-This is the trap I’ve been caught in most of my life.
+It cannot lead to anything other than suffering, even if the conditions we blame the suffering on shift and morph into other forms.
+This is the “self-help” trap I’ve been caught in most of my life.
 At least it has kept me busy!

-We can begin to look at suffering in an entirely new way through what I call the process of Healing.
-This is not healing in the traditional sense most of us think of when we think of healing.
 The process of Healing begins by noticing there is more to who we are than the cycle of suffering we are caught in, that there is “something else” to us.
-We begin to turn our attention toward this broader aspect of ourselves and, from that perspective, form a new relationship with the suffering.
-This is a process of deep self acceptance.
-Through this process, we begin to fully express our unique gifts into a world that desperately needs us to show up in this way.
+We can begin to turn our attention toward this broader aspect of ourselves and, grounded in this Resource, form a new relationship with our suffering.
+When we do this, our suffering will be transmuted.
+At its core, this is a process of deep self acceptance.

 Would you like to read more about the process of Healing?
 Check out the section on my webpage entitled, What Is Healing?